LLM Integration¶

 if self.router:

-response = self.router.completion(
+response = self._request_with_router(working_messages, request_model)

 else:

-response = self.client.chat.completions.create(
+response = self._request_direct(working_messages, request_model)

 # If response_model is provided, return the response directly